 Another advantage that the landlord would enjoy is that they will not incur renewal, letting, or management fee.
 So the renters are expected to observe all the laws and compliance obligations that agents would deal with relieving the landlord from all of the hustle.

 With this, the landlords can budget for long-term because they have enough security to do so.
+It also doesn’t need to be a HMO for guaranteed rent, many serviced accommodation management structures can be guaranteed rent.

 Benefits to the renter on a HMO guaranteed rent agreement